Home > Health insurance Marketplace > Tennessee

 Issuer | Percent Increase |

-Tennessee no longer has an effective rate review program, so the federal government (CMS) reviews the rates that are filed in Tennessee.16
+Tennessee no longer has an effective rate review program, so the federal government (CMS) reviews the rates that are filed in Tennessee.17

 The average approved rate changes listed above are calculated before any subsidies are applied.
-The majority of Tennessee’s Marketplace enrollees do receive subsidies, which change each year to keep pace with the cost of the second-lowest-cost Silver plan in each area.
+The majority of Tennessee’s Marketplace enrollees do receive subsidies, which generally change each year to keep pace with the cost of the second-lowest-cost Silver plan in each area.
+But if Congress doesn’t extend the federal subsidy enhancements that have been in effect since 2021, they will expire at the end of 2025.
+If that happens, subsidies will shrink and be available to fewer people in 2026, making Marketplace coverage much less affordable than it was in 2025.

 For perspective, here’s an overview of how full-price (unsubsidized) average premiums have changed in Tennessee over the years: